 He credits the Korean Anabaptist Journal with pointing him towards New Testament models of the early church.
 His own congregation is now putting aside a portion of its offerings each month to help members who experience economic hardship, a practice inspired by his Anabaptist readings.

 Along with benefitting pastors and seminary students, Kim hopes the journal will be helpful for newcomers to Anabaptism.
 That’s why the editors also introduce readers to organizations like Mennonite Central Committee and Mennonite Disaster Service, and partner organizations like Christian Peacemaker Teams.

 Kim says the most challenging thing with running the journal is finding the time and resources to publish it.
 While it started out as a quarterly, the journal is now published twice a year.
 The current editorial team includes a pastor, the director of the Korea Anabaptist Center, an editor and a seminary student, all of whom devote extra time to make the journal a success.
 They hold their meetings twice a year, using Google Hangout.

-“The bond is quite strong and supportive,” says Kim.
+“The bond is quite strong and supportive,” says Kim, remembering his time as an editor.
 “Sometimes we meet at 10 p.m. or even 11 p.m.
 But the passion never fades.”

 Further reading from our Fall 2019 Focus on Books & Resources:

 CommonRead connecting churches from coast to coast

 Overcoming the siren diversions of our digital age